khumbulani9/Bootstrap-Portfolio/README.md

 ## Acceptance criteria

-* Using Bootstrap, recreate your portfolio site with the following items:
+*  By using Bootstrap, to recreate your portfolio site with the following items:

 * A navigation bar